• Skip to primary navigation

 If you’re a fan of Mexican food, you’ve got to try this delicious Chamoy dip recipe.

-This dip is savory, sweet and spicy, and is one of Mexico’s favorite condiments, typically paired with fruits, drinks and snacks.
+This dip is savory, sweet and spicy, and is one of Mexico’s favorite condiments, typically paired with fruits, drinks and snacks, most commonly the famous Pulparindo candies.

 I love making sauces, dips and condiments in my kitchen.
 My refrigerator is almost always stocked with my all time favorites- avocado ranch sauce and chili crisp and recently, I felt inspired and tried my hand at this easy Chamoy dip.